juzeon/SydneyQt/README.md

 - Dark mode.
 - Customize settings to your liking.

+## Environment

+- Python 3.11+ with pip.
+- Windows 10+, macOS or Linux.

 ## Usage

 1. Put your `cookies.json` in the same folder as `main.py` according to the instructions in the README file of [EdgeGPT](https://github.com/acheong08/EdgeGPT):